Career Changer Resume Template - Recruiter Tips

 - Minimize anything that is not related to the new position of interest.
 Avoid mentioning accomplishments about writing ads for products, organizing conferences or ordering marketing materials.

 The most important section of your resume

 Professional recruiters know that the most important section of your resume is the top half of the first page.
-When they craft their resume they take full advantage of this important section.
-This is the first section of your resume that will appear on the reader’s monitor or laptop screen, so it needs to pack a punch to separate you from the chaff.
-The goal is to effectively convey as much relevant information as we can in as little time as possible.
-This information must be relevant to the job description.
-This is the top 1/2 of your first page.
+When they craft their own personal resume, they take full advantage of this important section.
+Think of this section as “above the fold”.
+This is the section of your resume that the reader will see first on their monitor or laptop screen.
+This section is your first impression.
+This section needs to pack a punch to separate you from the chaff.
+With this section, we have the opportunity to set the tone for the entire resume put the reader into the mindset that you are the right candidate.
+We want to effectively convey as much high-level information as we can in as little time as possible.
+For this reason, information here must be relevant to the job description and succinct.

 Career Tracker explains step by step how to maximize the top half of the first page.
 We then go on to explain how to write your entire document for each stage of the resume review.
 The top 1/2 of the first page of your resume is critical to establish in the readers mind that you are a viable candidate.

-Key Takeaway: Getting the top half of the first page of your resume is critical and will put the reader in the mindset that you the right candidate.
+Key Takeaway: As a Career Changer, the top 1/2 of the first page of your resume is critical.
+This is the section that will put the reader in the mindset that you the right candidate.